2021 Workshop dates:

-Platinum printing is incredibly beautiful, tactile and archival and if you are interested in learning how to make your own platinum prints then get in touch for a teaching workshop for the perfect introduction.
-The 2 day workshop is intensive and hands-on with the emphasis being solely on printing and is designed so you will leave with a solid understanding of the process to continue printing when you return home.
+Platinum printing is incredibly beautiful, tactile and archival and is one of the most revered photographic printing processes.
+If you are interested in learning how to make your own digital negative and platinum prints then get in touch for a teaching workshop for the perfect introduction.
+This 2 day workshop is intensive and hands-on with the emphasis being solely on printing and is designed so you will leave with a solid understanding of the process to continue printing when you return home.

-- setup and use an inkjet printer to make digital negatives
+- how to setup and use an inkjet printer to make digital negatives

-- use brushes and glass rods to hand-coat watercolour cotton rag papers with platinum and palladium solutions
+- using brushes and glass rods to hand-coat watercolour cotton rag papers with platinum and palladium solutions

-- control hue and contrast of the final print
+- how to control hue and contrast of the final print

-- use a contact printing frame and expose to ultra violet light
+- using a contact printing frame for exposing to ultra violet light

-- process your prints to archival standards so that these remarkable prints will last many generations into the future
+- processing your prints to archival standards so that they will last many generations into the future

 - identify and troubleshoot common problems